GlobalCitizenshipFoundation/global-gateway/pathways.md

 ## 7. Summary of Current Progress and Next Steps

 **What has been done:**
-Vertical 0 (Public Homepage & Role-Based Dashboards) is complete, providing a solid foundation with:
+*   **Vertical 0 (Public Homepage & Role-Based Dashboards)** is complete, providing a solid foundation with M3 styling, Supabase integration, session management, login, role-based dashboards, authentication middleware, and comprehensive error handling.
-*   Full Material Design 3 styling and dynamic color theming, with the primary seed color confirmed as `#880E4F`.
-*   Supabase client integration and `SessionContextProvider` for global session management.
-*   A functional login page using Supabase Auth UI.
-*   Role-based dashboard placeholders for `/admin`, `/workbench`, and `/portal`.
-*   Robust authentication middleware (`middleware.ts`) for server-first session checks and role-based access control.
-*   A public homepage (`src/app/page.tsx`) with M3 design elements.
-*   Comprehensive error handling with dynamic error pages (`src/app/(public)/error-pages/[code]/page.tsx`) and a global error boundary (`src/app/error.tsx`).
-*   An `authService` for common authentication operations.
-*   The database schema for `pathway_templates` and `phases` is conceptually defined, and a basic `pathwayTemplateService` exists for client-side data interaction.
-*   A basic `PathwayTemplateList` component is present, demonstrating the listing of templates.
+*   **Vertical 1 (Pathway Templates & Phase Configuration)** is now fully implemented.
+This includes:
+    *   Basic Pathway Template Management (CRUD & Listing) with full authorization.
+    *   Basic Phase Management (Add, Delete, Reorder) within templates, also with full authorization.
+    *   Phase-Specific Configuration for all defined phase types (Form, Review, Email, Scheduling, Decision, Recommendation).
+    *   Template Cloning functionality, allowing users to duplicate templates and their phases.

 **What to do next:**
-The immediate next step is to fully implement **Vertical 1.1: Basic Pathway Template Management (CRUD & Listing)**, incorporating the revised access control logic.
+The immediate next step is to begin **Vertical 2: Campaign Management & Campaign Phases**, as outlined in the `Architecture.md` and `PRD.md` documents.
 This will involve:
-1.  **Database Schema Update:** Executing the SQL command to add the `is_private` column to `public.pathway_templates` and updating the RLS policies as specified in Section 5.1.
-2.  **Server Actions:** Creating/updating the `createPathwayTemplateAction`, `updatePathwayTemplateAction`, `deletePathwayTemplateAction`, `getTemplatesAction`, and `getTemplateByIdAction` in `src/features/pathway-templates/actions.ts`, ensuring the new authorization logic (creator ownership OR 'admin' role) is correctly implemented.
-3.  **Frontend UI:**
-    *   Updating `src/features/pathway-templates/components/PathwayTemplateList.tsx` to display `is_private` status and conditionally render/enable action buttons based on the new access rules.
-    *   Updating `src/features/pathway-templates/components/PathwayTemplateForm.tsx` to include the M3 `Switch` for `is_private`.
-    *   Integrating these components with the updated Server Actions.
-4.  **Feedback & Loading:** Ensuring all interactions provide clear `sonner` toasts and display `Skeleton` components during loading.
+1.  **Database Schema:** The `campaigns` table has been created with appropriate columns and RLS policies.
+2.  **Service Layer:** Developing a new service (`src/features/campaigns/services/campaign-service.ts`) for campaign CRUD operations.
+3.  **Backend (Server Actions):** Creating Server Actions (`src/features/campaigns/actions.ts`) to interact with the campaign service.
+4.  **Frontend (UI):** Building the UI for listing campaigns (`src/app/(workbench)/campaigns/page.tsx`) and creating new campaigns (`src/app/(workbench)/campaigns/new/page.tsx`), including a form to select a pathway template and define campaign-specific details.